qmk/qmk_firmware/docs/feature_unicode.md

 Unicode characters can be input straight from your keyboard!
 There are some limitations, however.

-There are three different methods available in QMK:
+QMK has three different methods for enabling Unicode input and defining keycodes:

 ## Basic Unicode